SDU-eScience/UCloud/README.md

 ## Storage

+The users can access their data via the 'Files' tab in the web app.
 Storage is presented to users in the form of a file system.

 This file system provides familiar operations on data to end-users.
 The file system allows, e.g., users to read and write folders and files.

 Access to the file system is provided through a common API interface which enforces data management constraints and auditing.
-The users can access their data via the 'Files' tab in the web app.
+The [storage service](./storage-service) is responsible for the storage on SDUCloud.

-SDUCloud keeps track of [each users storage consumption](./accounting-storage-service), and has the ability to create reports on each user for accounting.
+SDUCloud keeps track and can create accounting reports for storage consumed by each user.
+The [accounting services](./accounting-storage-service) are responsible for accounting in SDUCloud.

 ### Metadata

-In SDUCloud, there is the possibility to attach metadata to the data present in the system.
-SDUCloud uses multiple types of metadata such as regular file attributes (e.g. timestamps for creation and last modified at, access control list, file size, etc) but also the following:
+In SDUCloud, it is possible to attach metadata to the data present in the system.
+SDUCloud internally uses multiple types of metadata such as regular file attributes (e.g. timestamps for creation and last modified at, access control list, file size, etc) but also the following:

-- **Sensitivity**
+- **Sensitivity levels**

-  SDUCloud provide specific features for dealing with (sensitive) research data.
+  SDUCloud provide specific features for handling sensitive (research) data.
   All files have an attached sensitivity field used to clearly communicate to the user and systems the classification of a file.
 We currently use three different levels of security: